 Adequate highway lighting reduces the number of car accidents and makes the roads a better place to drive.

-But, as you know by now, not all lights are created equal.
-LED lighting is perfect for highway lights because of it’s low maintenance requirements, extra long lifespan, and natural durability.
+But, as you know by now, not all lights are created equally.
+LED lighting is perfect for highway lights because of its low maintenance requirements, extra-long lifespan, and natural durability.

-LEDs lights may cost slightly more at the onset of installation, but that money will be made back quickly in lower electrical bills and non-existent operating costs.
+LEDs lights may cost slightly more at the onset of installation, but that money will be made back quickly with lower electrical bills and non-existent operating costs.

 Sometimes deciding between types of lighting is difficult, but in this case it’s pretty cut and dry.
-LED is not only the best choose for highway lighting, it’s the perfect one.
+LED is not only the best choice for highway lighting, but also the perfect one.